pablomedeiross/go-clean-architecture/README.md

 # Clean architecture in Golang
-This project is a sample of a implementation Clean Architecture in GoLang.
+This project is a sample of an implementation Clean Architecture in GoLang.

 <br/>